TaraMathur/GildedRose/README.md

 Each click of the Update button triggers a call to the group_update method defined in app/controllers/items_controller.rb.
 The group_update method in turn makes calls to the update_values methods of each of the different items in the table, and saves the updated values to the database.

-Each click of the Reload button runs db/seeds.rb which wipes deletes all records in the db and recreates new ones with fresh values.
+Each click of the Reload button runs db/seeds.rb, which deletes all records in the db and recreates new ones with fresh values.

 There's a superclass called Item which has four attributes: name, type, quality, and sell-in.
 Item has 4 subclasses - EventItem, ConjuredItem, AgedItem, and LegendaryItem - each with its own set of update rules.
 All classes are defined in files in the model folder.

 To extend this with new inventory items:
-- To add inventory items that don't have special update rules, in db/seeds.rb simply instantiate and save a new Item and assign the name attribute value.  e.g. Item.new(:name = "NewItemName").save!
+- To add inventory items that don't have special update rules, in db/seeds.rb simply create and save a new Item and assign the name attribute value.  e.g. Item.new(:name = "NewItemName").save!
-- To add an inventory item that *does* have special update rules, define a new subclasses of Item that has an update_values method that reflects the special update rules.
-Then in db/seeds.rb instantiate and save that new Item, e.g. NewKindOfItem.new.save!
+- To add an inventory item that *does* have unique update rules, define a new subclasses of Item that has an update_values method that reflects its update rules.
+Then in db/seeds.rb create and save that new Item, e.g. NewKindOfItem.new.save!

 --------------